 You don’t just have to hit the gym to relieve stress.
 Walking, riding a bike, taking a yoga class, etc. are all great ways to get your blood pumping and your body moving.
 Exercise helps to release chemicals that make your body and mind feel good.
 Even a quick walk around the block will get the blood pumping and help take your mind off of what’s wrong.

-If you’re grappling with stress-related weight gain and want assistance, check out one of Women’s Care Florida’s weight loss programs or schedule an appointment with one of our highly-skilled experts today.
+If you’re wondering can stress cause your weight gain and want assistance, check out one of Women’s Care Florida’s weight loss programs.
+You can also schedule an appointment with one of our highly-skilled experts today.